Harry-Tech/Factory/README.md

 # Factory
-The different way to create a factory
+The different ways to create a factory design!